Jon Lizotte

-Jon Lizotte (born November 10, 1994) is an American professional ice hockey defenseman currently playing for the Wilkes-Barre/Scranton Penguins of the American Hockey League (AHL).
+Jon Lizotte (born November 10, 1994) is an American former professional ice hockey defenseman.
+He played one National Hockey League game for the Minnesota Wild.

 Playing career

 Lizotte was born in Minot, North Dakota where his parents own and operate a fireworks business.
 He grew up in Grand Forks, North Dakota.
-He played four seasons of college hockey with the St. Cloud State Huskies from 2015 to 2019 and was signed as a free agent by the Wild on July 28, 2021 to a one year deal after played for the Wilkes-Barre/Scranton Penguins in the American Hockey League since 2019.
+He played four seasons of college hockey with the St. Cloud State Huskies from 2015 to 2019 and was signed as a free agent by the Wild on July 28, 2021 to a one-year deal after played for the Wilkes-Barre/Scranton Penguins in the American Hockey League since 2019.